Nisshodo is one of my favorite spots for fresh mochi in Hawaii. Here’s a look at what to order (chichi dango! stuffed mochi!) and insider tips.

 I was going to only name a few favorites, but I guess I love them all too much.
 You won’t regret trying them all ^-^

 What is Manju?
 Imagine mochi, but made with flour instead of rice.
 It’s more cakey, less bouncy and chewy.
 Nisshodo offers two types of Manju, baked or steamed.
-The one in the photo above is a baked manju called Kuri Manju (filled with shiro-an, white lima bean paste).
+The one in the photo above is a baked manju called Kuri Manju (an oblong filled with shiro-an, white lima bean paste).

-Nisshodo also makes two other kinds of baked manju: Yaki Manju (filled with tsubushi-an, a smooth red azuki bean paste) and Nashi Manju (filled with shiro-an, white lima bean paste).
+Nisshodo also makes two other kinds of baked manju: Yaki Manju (a round filled with koshi-an, a smooth red azuki bean paste) and Nashi Manju (a round filled with shiro-an, white lima bean paste).

 This one is pretty cool, and I find that people either love it or don’t.
 The pink rectangle in the center is “yokan,” a Japanese dessert made out of agar agar (seaweed gelatin) and white lima bean paste.
 The texture is jelly-esque, but much firmer and dense thanks to the sweet lima beans.
 The yokan is wrapped with a spongy cake to create Yokan Maki!
 “Maki” means roll, so it’s a yokan roll.

 Let me know next time you go to Nisshodo!
 Hopefully you get to go more than once.
 This is a really special place and one of my all-time favorite sweet shops in Hawaii ^-^